-employed certainly depends upon the amount of contribution.
-But there are two factors: first is the kind of posts occupied, that is to say, it may be that a large number of lower posts are occupied by Indians, and not the relatively higher ones; secondly, the calculation depends upon another factor, as to how or where the calculation begins.
-There is difference of opinion as to how to calculate.
-There are a considerable number of people who are not included in the calculation; they are supposed to be local people taken in.
+employed certainly depends upon the amount of contribution. there are two factors: first is kind of posts occupied, that is to say, it may be that a large number of lower posts occupied are Indians, and not the relatively higher ones; secondly, the calculation depends upon another factor, as to how or where the calculation begins.
+There is difference of opinion as to There are a conhow to calculate. siderable number of people who are not included in the calculation; they are supposed to be local people taken in.
 So, the matter is not quite so clear as all that.